Sweet ’n’ Smoky Chicken Cutlets

 Meanwhile, pat chicken dry with paper towels; season all over with salt, pepper, and ½ tsp chili powder (1 tsp for 4 servings).
 Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add chicken and cook until browned and cooked through, 3-5 minutes per side.
 Turn off heat; transfer to a plate.
 Wipe out pan.

 Heat pan used for chicken over medium-high heat.
 Pour in jam mixture.
 Bring to a simmer and cook until thickened and glossy, 1-2 minutes (2-3 minutes for 4 servings).
 (TIP: It’s ready when it coats the back of a spoon.)
 Remove from heat and stir in 1 TBSP butter.
-Add chicken to pan and turn to coat in glaze.
+Add chicken to pan and turn to coat in sauce.
 Season with salt and pepper.

 Fluff rice with a fork, then divide between plates along with chicken and green beans.
 Drizzle chicken with any remaining sauce.
 Garnish with scallion greens and serve.